uri-nyx/portfolio/README.md

 # A personal portfolio page

 A simple personal porfolio for myself, with a custom hugo theme.
 It combines an artist visual image driven portfolio, and a developer one, centered around text and devlogs.
-It organized content by project and slideshows rather than posts.
+It organizes content by projects and slideshows rather than posts.

 ## Resources used